 To discuss your options further, please contact the Vicar, Kenneth Padley

-We highly recommend Church of England Christenings which has further information on this topic.
+We recommend that you visit Church of England Christenings which has further information on this topic.

 Many congratulations on planning your wedding!
 We’d love to mark this exciting time with you.
 Our two churches are popular with wedding couples: St Michael’s offers an ancient setting and a peel of bells; St Mary’s has an intimate village ethos which might be more appropriate for smaller numbers of guests.